QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 Many of our scripts also support reading the structure from standard input (e.g. pipes (:code:`|`)).
 The input is assumed to be in XYZ format, but :code:`-if` can be used to specify other formats.
 This can be used to avoid writing intermediate files.
+This example will replace all H atoms with F in :code:`benzene.xyz` (using :doc:`../cls/substitute`) and then change the bond length between atoms 6 and 7 by 0.3 Angstroms (using :doc:`../cls/bond`).

 .. code-block::